SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 <img src="{{ site.baseurl }}/images/2022-07-20-onion-fences-levi-periodic-table.jpg" width="400" height="624" alt="Levi: The Periodic Table" title="Levi: The Periodic Table" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The counterpoint comes from Italian chemist and author, Primo Levi.
-In _The Periodic Table_ <sup id="fn3a">[[3]](#fn3)</sup>, he offers a story from his time working for a manufacturer of varnish (in the chapter titled "Chromium"):
+In _The Periodic Table_ <sup id="fn3a">[[3]](#fn3)</sup>, he offers a story from his time working for a manufacturer of varnish (in the chapter titled "Chromium", since he was working on rust-proofing varnishes &amp; paints containing chromium):
-- The oil had to be boiled at a certain temperature, in order for certain reactions to happen.
+- The linseed oil had to be boiled at a certain temperature, in order for certain reactions to happen in the varnish-to-be.
-- More than a little inexplicably, the workers would at that point toss a raw onion, or slice of an onion, into the mixture.
+- More than a little inexplicably, the workers would at that point toss a raw onion, or a couple slices of an onion, into the mixture.

 This, of course, makes no sense.
 The onion is not contributing anything measurable in a huge vat of boiling linseed oil.
-Yet they were adamant: onion, or no varnish.
+Yet they were adamant: no onion, no varnish!

-He asked elderly colleagues who had worked on varnishes in their youth.
+He asked elderly chemist colleagues who had worked on varnishes in their youth.
 He finally came upon Giacomasso Olindo at age 70, who had been involved with varnishes for 50 years.
 He said that the varnish recipes were of course ancient (as in _thousands of years_ ancient!), and thus predated the widespread use of thermometers.
 So the workers would throw in a couple